Joints tightened: Joints of flats

 Throughout, $\cL$ is a set of lines and $\cF$ is a set of $(d-m)$-flats in $\FF^d$.
-We use a similar abuse of the notation as in \cref{sec:proof} when we say that a joint is ``contained'' in a line or a flat .
+We similarly abuse the notation as in \cref{sec:proof} when we say that a joint is ``contained'' in a line or a flat .